WerWolv/EdiZon/README.md

 PS: Please refer to https://github.com/tomvita/EdiZon-SE/wiki for instructions on how to use the app.

+To establish common base for support please start from a clean boot with the latest atmosphere and only Sigpatches needed to run the game and latest releases from https://github.com/tomvita.
+Please state the url you downloaded from.
+No extra software unless it is related to the topic underdiscussoin.

 Original functinality of Edizon on game save is available when launched without a game running.